MMosley502/LEGUP/Tree-Tent-Rules.md

 ### Finish with Grass

 Rule ccomes directly from Rule #2.
-Use this rule to place grass tiles on any tile in a row/column that has the required number of tents
+Use this rule to place grass tiles on any tile in a row/column that has the required number of tents.

 ### Finish with Tents